sbarzaghialteaup/demo-node-rfc-cf/README.md

 - call rfc
 - disconnect

-In the file `test.http` there are examples for using the API
+The file `test.http` of this repository contains examples for using the APIs

 ## Where is the magic?
 An hack in the standard cf nodejs buildpack, look at the manifest.yaml...